Bill Pilczuk

 He served as an assistant coach for the Tigers swim team from 1997 to 2003, during which the Auburn men's team won their first-ever NCAA team championship in 1997, and the men's and women's teams won additional NCAA team championships in 2003.
-Pilczuk was the National Sprint coach and National Youth coach for Great Britain from 2003 to 2008, and was a coach on several international teams including the World Championships, Junior World Championships, European Championships, European Juniors, Australian Age-Group Championships, and the FINA World Cups.
+Pilczuk was the National Sprint coach and National Youth coach for Great Britain from 2003 to 2008, and was a coach on several international teams including the 2007 FINA World Championships LCM, Junior World Championships, European Championships, European Juniors, Australian Age-Group Championships, and the FINA World Cups.
 From 2008 to 2013, Pilczuk worked with individual swimmers, club teams, camps and clinics, including several 2012 Olympic team members.
-Since August 2013, he been a coach at the Savannah College of Art and Design, where he is now the head coach.
+From August 2013, coached at the Savannah College of Art and Design, where he became Head Coach in April of the 2014-2015 swim season.
 The SCAD Bees won their first NAIA Championship in 6 years in 2016, earning Pilczuk the NAIA Women's Coach of the Year honors.

-He now resides in Pooler, Georgia, with his wife Davana and their two children.
+He went on to win 3 of the next 4 NAIA women's titles.
+In March of 2020, after winning his 4th title, the program was put on pause due to Covid, and did not resume until 2022.
+With 2 classes of recruits missing, the team started a rebuilding year, but after the graduation of the final class pre-Covid, Pilczuk retired from coaching and moved into the private sector as a corporate ergonomist for aviation.